Complexity and Continuing Creation

 - We note that every complex system, even a non-living one, has something akin to a “life.”
 It has a beginning, has an existence during which it processes materials and energy to create and maintain structure, and it comes to an end.
 In this sense, every complex system in the chemical and geological world is a model, a precursor, to living things.

 - Complex systems are all around us.
 At one end we have the non-living Convection Cells, tornadoes, hurricanes, and whirlpools.
 At the other end, we have the complex systems called political revolutions.
 Political revolutions have happened repeatedly over the millennia, in countries all over the world.

 - There is an energy flow moving through all complex systems.
 On Earth, all such energy ultimately comes from the sun.
 (When we burn coal or gasoline, we release energy originally created by and stored in green plants which have been compressed and heated under the Earth.)
 Systems that have such an open energy flow-through are called thermodynamically open systems.

-- The Benard Cells are amazing, but not magical.
+- The Benard Cells we mentioned above are amazing, but not magical.
 They are not so inexplicable that they require us to believe that a super-human “God” reaches down into every pot of water, worldwide, and causes the cells to form.
 Instead, the structures self-organize, according to the laws of physics.

 — Similarly, ants and termites build their nests without any direction, not even from the queen.
 Studies show that when a sufficient number of termites are walking around, a critical mass is reached at which they begin nest-building activity.
 (However, each ant or termite does have a tiny bit of instinctual intelligence.)
 In the case of Benard cells, there is no intelligence, no central direction whatsoever.

 - The Book of Continuing Creation says — If there is a non-human (e.g., godly) intelligence that intends the appearance of convection cells, it is acting only through its earlier creation of the laws of physics.
 Of course, we have no objective evidence that an external Godly intelligence exists.